wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 ### S2.
 TDF → S^{-0.6} Derivation Sketch

 *See Appendix I for the mixed-geometry bounded motivation.
+We now treat the exponent as an empirical hyperparameter ν fitted from data with theoretical plausibility bounds.
 The notes below summarize legacy scaffolding retained for context; we do not claim a single-assumption derivation.*

 **Step 1:** TDF asymptotic behavior for large S gives correction terms δS^{-α} where α comes from temporal asymmetry ε and scale coupling δ.